oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

 The sample demonstrates how to create a FMW Infrastructure domain home and associated Kubernetes resources for a domain that has one cluster only.
 In addition, the sample provides the capability for users to supply their own scripts to create the domain home for other use cases.
-The generated domain YAML file could also be modified to cover more use cases.
+The generated domain resource YAML file could also be modified to cover more use cases.

 #### Verify the results